First on CNN: Alex Jones' texts have been turned over to the January 6 committee, source says - KTVZ

 “Well, we know that his behavior did incentivize some of the January 6 conduct and we want to know more about that,” Lofgren said.
 “We don’t know what we’ll find in the texts because we haven’t seen them.
 But we’ll look at it and learn more, I’m sure.”

-It is unclear if the Justice Department has received the texts as of Monday afternoon.
-A Justice Department spokesman did not comment to CNN about Jones’ texts.
+It is unclear if the Justice Department had received the texts as of Monday afternoon.
+The Justice Department declined to comment.

 The-CNN-Wire